entigolabs/entigo-infralib-agent/README.md

 #### Overriding with agent logic

 Agent example `{{ .agent.version.step.module }}` will be overwritten by the value of the specified module version that's currently being applied or a set version, e.g `v0.8.4`.
-Agent replacement also supports AWS account id using key accountId.
+Agent replacement also supports AWS account id using key `accountId` and region using key `region`.

 #### Overriding with module properties